Massive Color-Kinematics Duality and Double-Copy for Kaluza-Klein Scattering Amplitudes: Determining KK Structure from Mass Spectral Condition

 For the general case of $\hs\delta\hs$ extra dimensions, we can substitute the mass formula \eqref{eq:Mn2-Zr} into the spectral condition \eqref{eq:mass-cond-N} and derive the conservation condition on the $\delta$-dimensional KK index vectors: \beq \mathbf{n}_1^{}+\mathbf{n}_2^{} + \mathbf{n}_3^{} +\mathbf{n}_4^{} +\cdots +\mathbf{n}_N^{} =\hs 0 \hs, \eeq with each index vector $\hs\mathbf{n}_j^{}\!=\! (n_{j1}^{},\hsx n_{j2}^{},\cdots\hsm,\hsx n_{j\delta}^{})\hs$ and $\hs j\!=\!1,2,\cdots\!,N$.\ \\[-4mm]

-In passing, we also note that the literature\,\cite{DC-4dx1} discussed explicitly an extended spectral condition for the $N\!\!=\!5$ case and its application for reducing the rank of the BAS kernel for the BCJ double-copy; it found that the massive YM theory and dRGT gravity model do not obey such spectral conditions; so it has no real overlap with our study since it did not solve the spectral condition for either $N\hsm\!=\!4$ or $N\hsmx\!=\!5$ to determine the allowed mass spectrum [such as our general solutions \eqref{eq:Mk=k*M1f} and \eqref{eq:Mn2-Zr}], nor did it study the general constraints on the mass indices [$\hsx$such as our conditions \eqref{eq:k1234} and \eqref{eq:k1234-r} for $N\hsm\!=\!4\hs$ with $\delta \!=\!1$, and our conditions \eqref{eq:k1234-1N} and \eqref{eq:k1234-rN} for any $N$ with $\delta \!\geqq\!1$, which can impose crucial constraint on the KK compactifications of the higher dimensional gauge/gravity theories as we have demonstrated$\hsx$].\ It focused on the applications to the massive YM theory and dRGT gravity model with possible constraints by the spectral conditions of $N\!=\!4,5\hs$.\
+In passing, we also note that the literature\,\cite{DC-4dx1} discussed explicitly an extended spectral condition for the $N\!\!=\!4,5$ cases and the application for reducing the rank of the BAS kernel for the BCJ double-copy; it found that the massive YM theory and dRGT gravity model do not obey such spectral conditions; so it has no real overlap with our study since it did not solve the spectral condition for either $N\hsm\!=\!4$ or $N\hsmx\!=\!5$ to determine the allowed mass spectrum [such as our general solutions \eqref{eq:Mk=k*M1f} and \eqref{eq:Mn2-Zr}], and also did not study the general constraints on the mass indices [$\hsx$such as our conditions \eqref{eq:k1234} ($\hs\delta \!=\!1\hs$) and \eqref{eq:k1234-r} ($\hs\delta \!\geqq\!1\hs$) for $N\hsm\!=\!4\hs$, and our conditions \eqref{eq:k1234-1N} ($\hs\delta \!=\!1\hs$) and \eqref{eq:k1234-rN} ($\hs\delta \!\geqq\!1\hs$) for any $N$, which can impose crucial constraint on the KK compactifications of the higher dimensional gauge/gravity theories as we have demonstrated$\hsx$].\ It focused on the applications to the massive YM theory and dRGT gravity model with possible constraints by the spectral conditions of $N\!=\!4,5\hs$.\